St. Joseph's CBS Nenagh

-St. Joseph's CBS Nenagh is an 11–18 boys secondary school in the Summerhill are of Nenagh, a town in County Tipperary, Ireland.
+St. Joseph's CBS Nenagh is an 11–18 year old boys secondary school in the Summerhill area of Nenagh, a town in County Tipperary, Ireland.
 Established in 1862 by the Congregation of Christian Brothers, the school moved to its current site in Summerhill in 1970.
-The number of boys enrolled at the school stood at 482 in 2013.
+The number of boys enrolled at the school stood at 720 in 2025.

 Overview

 History

 The school was founded by the Congregation of Christian Brothers (CBS) in 1862 at John's Lane before moving to its current campus at Summerhill in Nenagh in 1970.

 The school shares its current campus with Nenagh CBS Primary School, and enrols boys from a wide catchment area in the local area and beyond.

 Admissions

 The Admission Policy for St. Joseph's CBS Nenagh is complainant with the requirements outlined within the Education Act 1998 of the Republic of Ireland, the Education (Admission to Schools) Act 2018 and the Equal Status Act 2000, all pieces of legislation passed by the Irish Government.

 As the school is a Catholic all boys voluntary secondary school, it operations within a Catholic ethos and is placed under the trusteeship of the Edmund Rice Schools Trust.
 Schools which operate under a "Catholic Ethos" within the context of a Catholic voluntary secondary school such as St. Joseph's CBS Nenagh, means the ethos and characteristic spirit of the Catholic Church apply across the schools operations.
 The ethos aims at promoting "full and harmonious development of all aspects of the person of the pupil", "a living relationship with God and with other people", "philosophy of life inspired by belief in God and in the life", "death and resurrection of Jesus" and "the formation of the pupils in the Catholic faith".

 The school promotes certain religious values, and as such may refuse to admit a boy who is not of the Catholic faith and it is deemed that the refusal of boy concerned is essential for the maintenance and upholding of the ethos of the school.